 Multiple-carrier selection

 Windows 8 lets users discover all the networks that their mobile broadband hardware supports.
-Windows shows only the default network that is set at the factory.
+Windows shows only the default network that’s set at the factory.
 However, users can search for more available networks.
 Users can then select the carrier of their choice and purchase a data plan using the mobile broadband purchase experience.

 Native support of WiMAX and LTE